7 ¿Cuál es tu día festivo favorito?

 ¡Fabuloso! 🙂

 Paso 2.
-Ask Celia a question using the verb saber and another one using the verb conocer to see what she knows or is familiar with regarding the holidays you celebrate.
+In the same group of two, ask Celia a question using the verb saber and another one using the verb conocer to see what she knows or is familiar with regarding the holidays you celebrate.

 Modelo- Celia, tengo algunas preguntas para ti. ¿Sabes cuándo los estadounidenses abren los regalos de Navidad? ¿Conoces algunas películas de Navidad en inglés?